sadafnazari/Persian_handwriting_recognition/README.md

 gathering_data_from_form.py :

-Same approach implemented here, output will be saved on a folder which has the equal name of the input's name.(Here if we give "Test.jpg" to it, our file would be "Test")
+Same approach implemented here, output will be saved on a folder which has the equal name of the input's name.(Here if we give "Test.jpg" to it, our file would be "test")

 Predict_test :